rosana-t/Generation-ETL-project/README.md

 # SMART goal

-Organise our team to work cohesively together and building upon our strength's and helping each other in are weaknesses.
+Organise our team to work cohesively together and building upon our strengths and helping each other in are weaknesses.